-- The development hereby permitted shall not commence until samples of the materials to be used in the construction of the external surfaces noted below have been submitted to, and approved in writing by, the local planning authority: - (c) the boundary treatment (to include timber posts and dark brown stain)

-The development shall be completed in accordance with the approved details and shall thereafter be retained.
+1 The development hereby permitted shall not commence until samples of the materials to be used in the construction of the external surfaces noted below have been submitted to, and approved in writing by, the local planning authority: (c) the boundary treatment (to include timber posts and dark brown stain) The development shall be completed in accordance with the approved details and shall thereafter be retained.

-- REASON: To safeguard the appearance of the locality. - The development hereby permitted shall not commence until details of the gates, including design and materials have been submitted to and approved in writing by, the Local Planning Authority.
+2 The development hereby permitted shall not commence until details of the gates, including design and materials have been submitted to and approved in writing by, the Local Planning Authority.

-- Standard Informative 23 Considerate Contractor Code of Practice - 2 INFORMATIVE:
+- 1 Standard Informative 23 Considerate Contractor Code of Practice - 2 INFORMATIVE: